 One of the most unique places in the actual world (or so we think), Haw Par Villa has over 1,000 statues, not to mention the 150 dioramas, that dramatise Chinese legends and folklore.
 Have a good laugh as you witness characters such as Fu Lu Shou, Confucius and the Laughing Buddha doing some very odd things indeed.
 Ten Courts of Hell, Journey into the West and numerous other exhibits aim to take you on an experience through ancient times, complete with blood, gore and, er, human crabs.
 The level of weird here is so famous amongst locals that it’s even inspired a homegrown music video.

 262 Pasir Panjang Road.
-Open daily from 9am-7pm.
+Open daily from 9am to 7pm.
 Free admission.

 Tour Changi Museum

 For a poignant look back at Singapore’s wartime past, visit Changi Museum.
+(Editor’s note: the museum itself is currently closed for renovations, though the chapel remains open for now.
+Work is expected to finish on both in 2020.)
 Here, you’ll find lots of photos, letters and artefacts from prisoners-of-war that shed light on their plight while being interned at Changi Prison.
 For a more immersive experience, rent an audio tour set ($8) to listen to real stories of survivors as you explore.
 The museum also has a little chapel (replicated from the one built by POWs during the war) where you can light a candle for the victims.

 1000 Upper Changi Road.
 Open daily from 9.30am-5pm.
 Free admission.